BobWritesCode/server-directory-website/README.md

 ![ElephantSQL Log in button](./README_Images/deployment/elephantsql_2_log_in.png)

- On the Login screen you can either log in if you have an account or you cant set up a new account.
+ On the Login screen you can either log in if you have an account or you can set up a new account.

 ![ElephantSQL - Log in page](./README_Images/deployment/elephantsql_3_log_in_page.png)

-Their are options for you to log in / sign up with GitHub or Google, or create a new account via an email address.
+There are options for you to log in / sign up with GitHub or Google or create a new account via an email address.

 ![ElephantSQL - Log in options](./README_Images/deployment/elephantsql_4_log_in_options.png)